Return to Krondor: Development

 In 1994 Dynamix, at this time a division of Sierra On-line, reorganized their staff and canceled a planned sequel to Betrayal at Krondor named Thief of Dreams.
 Computer Gaming World reported in April 1994:

 Fans organized a letter/e-mail campaign to persuade Dynamix to reverse their decision, to no avail.

 7th Level purchased the license for the game in 1995 and renamed it Return to Krondor.
 Shortly after, Sierra began work on an unlicensed sequel to Betrayal at Krondor called Betrayal in Antara, setting the two games up to be in direct competition.
 This is why Return to Krondor was billed as "The official sequel to the best selling RPG" [emphasis added].

 Designer Andy Ashcraft stated, "Dynamix was a flight sim company, and their engine [for Betrayal at Krondor] was a flight sim engine that had been tweaked into an RPG.
 Our strength is in animation, so we're tweaking an animation engine into an RPG."
 7th Level developed the game basics, produced the screen backgrounds and added the character voices.
 They then turned to Cincinnati-based Pyrotechnix for the more technical aspects of the game development.
 Pyrotechnix was sold to Sierra On-line on December 8, 1997.
 In 1998 Pyrotechnix completed the game.
 It was published in November.

-The game was updated for compatibility with modern systems and re-released on GOG.com on March 4, 2010.
+The game was updated for compatibility with modern Windows systems and re-released on GOG.com on March 4, 2010.